 There have been four changes in the executive director team during 2015/16.
 Chris Butler who had been our Chief Executive since January 2005 left the Trust on 21 February 2016.
 To fill this role Jill Copeland was appointed as Interim Chief Executive with effect of 1 January 2016; Jill had previously been the Chief Operating Officer and Deputy Chief Executive within the Trust.
 Lynn Parkinson was then appointed as Interim Chief Operating Officer with effect of 1 January 2016; Lynn had previously been the Deputy Chief Operating Officer within the Trust.
-Because Jill Copeland was appointed as the Interim Chief Executive and she had previously been Chris Butler's deputy, Dawn Hanwell was appointed as Interim Deputy Chief Executive with effect from 28 January 2016.
+Because Jill Copeland was appointed as the Interim Chief Executive with effect from 28 January 2016.
 Dawn carries out this duty alongside her existing role of Chief Financial Officer.